 Since the end of 2017 he is active as an engraver for Hal Leonard GMB and his works will be published by BVT Music.
 In 2018 he was one of 15 selected composers for the Young Composers Meeting in Apeldoorn (NL) and had masterclasses with Richard Ayres, Martijn Padding, Caliope Tsoupaki, Trevor Grahl & Allison Isadora.

 In 2019 he received his master degree in Composition (cum laude) and made his own music theatre play based on the Greek tragedy ‘Bakchai’ by Euripides.
 He is the solo flugelhorn player and composer in residence of Festival Brass Band, a top section band in Belgium.
 His works are published by BVT Music.

 Today his focus lies in composing for wind, fanfare and brass band.
 Besides that he dreams of composing a symphony.
-Nick is currently finishing his master degree in Cultural Management at the University of Antwerp, focussing on cultural policy and politics.
+Nick has finished his master degree in Cultural Management at the University of Antwerp in 2020, focussing on cultural policy and politics.

 Besides being a composer, Nick works as an advisor to the muncipal authorities in the city of Antwerp in the fields of culture and development cooperation.
 Since december 5th 2021 he is also president of the Flemish Youth Parliament (Vlaams Jeugd Parlement), an organisation which focuses on the development of political interest and skills among young people.